alexander-t1bb1ts/VMVPN/README.md

 <img src="https://i.postimg.cc/qBCnLwgy/Screenshot-2023-11-14-231434.png"/>
 </p>
 <p>

 Obviously, its IP address is how we establish that connection, but just to verify for educational purposes, I've done a quick "What's my IP address?" search, and it's yielded the exact number we would have suspected the IP address to be.
-172.174.231.250 Out of lovely Washington, Virginia.
+172.174.231.250 out of lovely Washington, Virginia.
 </p>
 <br />